-If you choose to include enterprise geodatabases with your ArcGIS Server site on AWS you create with Cloud Builder or Esri CloudFormation templates, the instance comes with two geodatabases: egdb and geodata.
-To create additional geodatabases in PostgreSQL or SQL Server—for example, if you want a geodatabase with a different name or you require additional geodatabases for different services or applications to access—you can use the Create Enterprise Geodatabase geoprocessing tool.
-To create another geodatabase in Amazon RDS for SQL Server or Amazon RDS for PostgreSQL, use the Enable Enterprise Geodatabase tool.
+If you include an enterprise geodatabase with the ArcGIS Server site you create with ArcGIS Enterprise Cloud Builder for Amazon Web Services, the deployment can include a geodatabase named egdb.
+To create additional geodatabases—for example, if you want a geodatabase with a different name or you require additional geodatabases for different services or applications to access—you can use the Enable Enterprise Geodatabase tool.
+Follow instructions for an Amazon Relational Database Service for PostgreSQL or SQL Server to create a geodatabase on AWS.

 After you create another geodatabase, connect to the database through SQL or a database management system app as an administrator, add the schemas and users you require, and grant permissions in the database.